Signposting and Setting Boundaries

 Setting Boundaries

-If you are a rep, you may find that students come to you with difficult issues that simply aren’t your job to solve – if this happens, it’s important to direct your peers to the appropriate members of staff.
+You may find that students come to you as their rep with difficult issues that you simply aren't qualified to solve – if this happens, it’s important to direct your peers to the appropriate members of staff.

 The following are examples of what is NOT your job as a rep, and where you can signpost students for support: